Cataract surgery co-management

 Treatment for Cataracts

-If there is a diagnosis of cataract, treatment for cataract will be determined based on the level of impairment to the vision.
-If the cataract isn’t affecting your vision very much or at all, then your doctor may recommend being aware of it so that any changes to vision can be monitored and will recommend a schedule for regular comprehensive eye exams to monitor the situation.
+If you are diagnosed with cataracts, treatment will be determined based on the level of vision impairment.
+If the cataract isn’t affecting your vision very much or at all, then your doctor may ask you to look out for any vision changes and recommend regular comprehensive eye exams to monitor the situation.

-If cataracts have progressed to the point that they impact vision where you can’t do normal daily activities, surgery may be recommended.
-The doctors at Decatur Family Eye Care will refer you to a qualified Ophthalmologist in the area and will see you for follow-up care after surgery.
+If your cataracts impact vision to the point where you can’t do normal daily activities, surgery may be recommended.
+The doctors at Decatur Family Eye Care will refer you to a qualified ophthalmologist in the area and will see you for follow-up care after surgery.
 Cataract surgery is common and very effective; in fact, it’s one of the most common and effective surgeries in the United States.

 Cataract Prevention

-While most of the time cataracts develop due to the normal process of aging, it can help to wear quality sunglasses which block UV rays from the sun, stop smoking, and eat an eye-healthy diet which includes antioxidants to help prevent the development of cataracts.
+While cataracts often develop due to the normal process of aging, certain lifestyle changes can help lower your risk of developing them.
+Wearing quality sunglasses that block UV rays from the sun, quitting smoking, and eating an eye-healthy diet that includes antioxidants can help prevent the development of cataracts.

 If you are concerned about cataracts, please contact us today to schedule your comprehensive eye exam.